 That evening Molly’s policeman husband, Daniel, is late returning home.
-He comes with a tale to tell: there was a murder on Ellis Island that day, and the main suspect is the spitting image of Molly.
+He comes with a tale to tell: There was a murder on Ellis Island that day, and the main suspect is the spitting image of Molly.
 The circumstances are eerily similar to when Molly herself arrived on Ellis Island, and she can’t help but feel a sense of fate.
-Molly was meant to be there that day so that she can clear this woman’s name.
+Molly was meant to be there that day so that she could clear this woman’s name.

 In The News

 Praise for Wild Irish Rose

 “[Bowen and Broyles deliver] a satisfying domestic mystery, rich in the details of running a middle-class urban household in the early twentieth century.” —Booklist

 Praise for Rhys Bowen and the Molly Murphy Mysteries